zunayeed/SpringBoot/SpringbootInBrief.md

 </html>
 			   			Step
   Annotation used in bean:
-1)@Component:  to create bean autometically for a particular class and if you use @component annotation for a class, you are requesting spring to manage it.
+1. @Component:  to create bean autometically for a particular class and if you use @component annotation for a class, you are requesting spring to manage it.
 We can use @Component across the application to mark the beans as Spring's managed components.
 Spring only pick up and registers beans with @Component  and doesn't look for @Service and @Repository in general.

 They are registered in ApplicationContext because they themselves are annotated with @Component:
 @Component